preetham2224/Youtube-Clone/README.md

 # Youtube-Clone
-This is a youtube clone project made using HTML, CSS
+Developed a functional youtube clone using HTML and CSS